chingu-voyages/v36-geckos-team-10/README.md

 ## - FILE STRUCTURE -
 For now we should only concerne ourselves with the contents of the 'src' folder.
 I've took the liberty to create couple of subfolders.<br>
  - containers (All statefull components)
- - components (All stateless components)
+ - components (Stateless components)
  - assets (Multimedia)
  - store (Redux)
+ - features (Additional JS logic)